nterl0k/CEF-Syslog-Canary/README.md

 ![Props](https://github.com/nterl0k/CEF-Syslog-Canary/blob/master/Images/wordprops.png)

-### Powershell Sample [ CEFSyslogEncoded.ps1 ]
+### PowerShell Sample [ CEFSyslogEncoded.ps1 ]

-This is a copy of the powershell module that's dropped to the device by the office documents.
+This is a copy of the PowerShell module that's dropped to the device by the office documents.
 It's used to send syslog through .NET calls and is provided for transparency.

 ### AutoIT Code [ Syslog Canary.au3 and download.ico ]